hieuu0212/reasearch_quasiexperiment/README.md

 The project consists of one main empirical section:

-### Section 1: TRADE UNDER PRESSURE: A QUASI-EXPERIMENTAL DESIGN ON SANCTIONS
 A quasi-experimental study on the causal effects of sanctions on trade flows, implemented within a staggered Difference-in-Differences framework.
 The analysis employs:
 - Two-Way Fixed Effects
 - Extended Two-Way Fixed Effects